Symphony No. 3 (Mahler): I. Kräftig. Entschieden. (Pan Awakes: Summer Marches In)

 The symphony, particularly due to the extensive number of movements and their marked differences in character and construction, is a unique work.
 The opening movement, colossal in its conception (much like the symphony itself), roughly takes the shape of sonata form, insofar as there is an alternating presentation of two theme groups; however, the themes are varied and developed with each presentation, and the typical harmonic logic of the sonata form movement—particularly the tonic statement of second theme group material in the recapitulation—is changed.
 The symphony starts with a fortissimo theme, stated by an 8-French horn choir.
-It is similar to the opening of the fourth movement of Brahms' first symphony with the same rhythm, but many of the notes are changed.
+It is similar in rhythm and melodic contour to the main theme of the fourth movement of Brahms' first symphony.

 The opening gathers itself slowly into a rousing orchestral march.
 A solo tenor trombone passage states a bold (secondary) melody that is developed and transformed in its recurrences.

 At the apparent conclusion of the development, several solo snare drums "offstage" play a rhythmic passage lasting about thirty seconds and the opening passage by eight horns is repeated almost exactly.
 This eventually brings a return of the march rhythms from earlier in the movement.
 At the movement's climax, a tam-tam crash rings out, leading to jubilant brass fanfares underpinned by pounding timpani, bringing the movement to its decisive conclusion.

 II.
 Tempo di Menuetto, Sehr mässig (What The Flowers In The Meadow Tell Me)

 As described above, Mahler dedicated the second movement to "the flowers on the meadow".
-In contrast to the violent forces of the first movement, it starts as a graceful menuet.
+In contrast to the violent forces of the first movement, it starts as a graceful minuet.
 Opening with a tranquil oboe solo, the music also features stormier episodes, one of which featuring rapid rolls in the rute.
 It calms down at its end, however, and the movement ends with a staccato note in the harp and glockenspiel.